-The Rakiura Challenge Trail Run is now full!
+The Rakiura Challenge Trail Run (and waiting list) are now full!

 The Rakiura Challenge Trail Run will take place in the Rakiura National Park Stewart Island.
 The Department of Conservation, DOC has granted concession for 250 runners to compete in the run.

 Registrations for the Rakiura Challenge Trail Run open at 12 noon on 1 April 2019 and close on Friday 30 August 2019.

 The standard registration fee is $250 and this also covers meals on the Friday/Saturday nights as well as transport to the start line.
 Entries are only accepted on-line.

 A late registration fee of $300 will be applied if registrations come in between the dates 31 August 2019 to 20 September 2019.
 From 21 September 2019 no further registrations will be accepted.

 Supporters can register on-line and pay a fee of $100.
 This fee also includes the Friday/Saturday night meals.

 Once a competitor/supporter has entered and paid, then a confirmation email will be sent to you confirming your place in the race.